5 Tools for Improving Customer Experience

 Customers face short links not on websites but some external sources such as social networks and emails.
 So, if a customer knows nothing about your brand, a short URL is the first element he/she is acquainted with.
 If users see a long URL that looks like spam, they will miss it and never visit your website.
 Short links, on the contrary, engage users to make a click and then redirect them to the website.
 It's where customer experience begins.

-In-depth analysis, Amplitude
+In-depth analysis, Google Analytics

 Well, it's the most popular web analytical service, which is here in the article.
 Google Analytics helps to map the behavior of users from the very first visit.